kwonus/Quelle-Obsolete/Clarity-Syntax.md

 The Clarity-HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
 Ascribing importance to the proximity between search terms is sometimes referred to as a *proximal* *search* technique.
 Proximal searches intentionally constrain the number of words that can be used to constitute a match.
 The Clarity HMI specification defines that range between search terms as the *span*.

 The Clarity specification defines a declarative syntax for specifying search criteria using the *find* verb.
 Clarity also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 As mentioned earlier, AV Text Ministries provides a reference implementation.
-This implementation is written in C# and runs on Microsoft Windows in a command console.
+This implementation is written in C# and runs on most operating systems (e.g. Windows, Mac, Linux, iOS, Android, etc).
 As source code is provided, it can be seamlessly extended by application programmers.

 ***Clarity syntax:\***